Ælfgifu of Shaftesbury: Married life

 The sources do not record the date of Ælfgifu's marriage to Edmund.
 The eldest son Eadwig, who had barely reached majority on his accession in 955, may have been born around 940, which gives us only a very rough terminus ante quem for the betrothal.
 Although as the mother of two future kings, Ælfgifu proved to be an important royal bed companion, there is no strictly contemporary evidence that she was ever consecrated as queen.
 In a charter of doubtful authenticity dated 942–946, she attests as the king's concubine (concubina regis). but later in the century Æthelweard the Chronicler styles her queen (regina).

 Much of Ælfgifu's claim to fame derives from her association with Shaftesbury.
 Her patronage of the community is suggested by a charter of King Æthelred, dated 984, according to which the abbey exchanged with King Edmund the large estate at Tisbury (Wiltshire) for Butticanlea (unidentified). Ælfgifu received it from her husband and intended to bequeath it back to the nunnery, but such had not yet come to pass (her son Eadwig demanded that Butticanlea was returned to the royal family first).

+Children

+Ælfgifu had three children with her husband: two sons and a daughter.

+Death and burial

 Ælfgifu predeceased her husband, probably in 944, and may have died in childbirth of Edgar.
 In the early 12th century, William of Malmesbury wrote that she suffered from an illness during the last few years of her life, but there may have been some confusion with details of Æthelgifu's life as recorded in a forged foundation charter of the late 11th or 12th century (see below).
 Her body was buried and enshrined at the nunnery.